Traffic regulations

 First of all, the traffic rules.
 When you see some cars on the road, it seems as if there are no rules.
 But that is of course not the case!
 You will have no problem with the traffic signs: they are almost exactly the same as in the Netherlands.

-In towns and villages, the speed limit is 40-45 kilometres per hour.
-On the roads outside the city, the speed limit (depending on the signs) is 60-80 kilometres per hour.
-This speed limit also applies to the ring road around Willemstad.
-This is a four-lane road, where the official rule is to overtake on the left.
-In practice, drivers often overtake on both the left and right, so be aware of that!
+In cities and towns, the speed limit is 40-45 kilometers per hour.
+On the roads outside town you are allowed (depending on the signs) 60-80 kilometers per hour.
+That speed also applies to the ring road around Willemstad.
+This is a four-lane road, where officially you must overtake on the left.
+In practice, drivers often overtake both left and right, so be aware of that! ( Follow your line ).

 Most Curacaoans are very relaxed with the traffic rules.
 Besides overtaking on the left and right, it is often a matter of taking priority instead of getting priority.
 But beware: this is usually very amicable.
 Cars that incorrectly take the right of way often get the right of way from other drivers too.
 Why rush?
 Poko poko (go slow)!